Alignak-monitoring-contrib/alignak-webui/docs/source/03_configuration/index.rst

 ----------------------------
 Material design:

-    - htdocs/css/material directory contains the files used to configure the material look and feel of the application.
+    - *static/css/material* directory contains the files used to configure the material look and feel of the application.
 Those files may be changed with the result of the rebuild explained in the develop part of this documentation (see `Application UI design`_).

 Css files:

-    - alignak_webui.css, contains the main classes used by the Web UI
+    - *alignak_webui.css*, contains the main classes used by the Web UI
-    - alignak_webui-items.css, contains the CSS classes used for the items icons styles as declared in the application configuration file (see hereunder)
+    - *alignak_webui-items.css*, contains the CSS classes used for the items icons styles as declared in the application configuration file (see hereunder)

 Javascript files:

-    - alignak_webui-layout.js, contains some colors definitions for the externally embedded widgets
+    - *alignak_webui-layout.js*, contains some colors definitions for the externally embedded widgets